ChiragChauhan4579/MLOps-Airline-Passenger-Satisfaction-with-CI-CD-AWS/README.md

-conda activate mlops_ray

-MLOps ML with mlflow, dvc, evidently, model retraining, orchestration prefect, docker,CI/CD (cml) github actions

-Done:
-    Model and FastAPI
-    Script 1: new data comes, check validity (deepchecks), data drift and model drift with evidently Script 2: track mlflow, train a new model - XGB Script 3: Get data addition file API endpoint Script 4: DVC
-    Script 5: Prefect,MLflow,fastapi with Docker
+# MLOps Airline Passenger Satisfaction

+## Tools used
+FastAPI, Mlflow, DVC, Evidently AI, Deepchecks, orchestration Prefect, Docker, supervisord,CI/CD (cml) github actions, AWS

+## Prerequisites
+- Docker installed on your system.
+- Basic understanding of Python, Prefect, and DVC.

+## Components

+### 1. FastAPI endpoints
+- Expose an endpoint `/predict` to serve predictions from the trained ML model.
+- Expose an endpoint `/add-data` to allow adding new data to the system.

+### 2. Prefect Flow
+- **Data Validation**: Uses Deepchecks to validate new data.
+- **Drift Monitoring**: Uses Evidently to monitor data and model drift.
+- **Model Training**: Triggers DVC pipelines to retrain the model with updated data.

+### 3. DVC Flow
+- Defines a pipeline to handle data versioning, preprocessing, training, and evaluation.
+- Integrates with MLflow to log experiments and track performance.

+### 4. Dockerized Deployment
+- All components (FastAPI, Prefect, MLflow) are managed in a single Docker container using `supervisord`.
+- Simplifies deployment by eliminating the need for Docker Compose.

+## Deployment flow

+### Docker Hub
-Push container to Docker Hub (Private, if you don't want to share the code)
+- Push container to Docker Hub (Private, if you don't want to share the code)

-CI/CD flow
+### CI/CD flow
 1. Create User in IAM with EC2 permissions AmazonEC2ContainerRegistryFullAccess and AmazonEC2FullAccess
 2. Create Access keys for user with CLI use case and download csv file.
-3. Go to ECR and create a repository and store the URI of the repository at some place (<user>.dkr.ecr.ap-south-1.amazonaws.com/<repo-name>).
+3. Go to ECR and create a repository and store the URI of the repository at some place ([user].dkr.ecr.ap-south-1.amazonaws.com/[repo-name]).
 4. Create an EC2 instance, preferably linux.
 Choose machine type, disk space according to your project.
 5. Run update commands
     `sudo apt-get update`